What happened on Love Island last night? Everything you need to know

 — Love Island (@LoveIsland) January 17, 2020

 How will Jess cope with out her sister?
 Will Connor win again Sophie?
-And can Connagh take pleasure in but extra informal kisses within the subsequent problem?
+And can Connagh get pleasure from but extra informal kisses within the subsequent problem?
 Solely time will inform…

 Day 5

-There’s contemporary meat within the villa as two new boys entered the solid of Love Island 2020.
+There’s recent meat within the villa as two new boys entered the solid of Love Island 2020.

 Connagh and Finley needed to decide two ladies every to go on a wine-tasting date with, with Connagh selecting Sophie and Finley choosing Siannise.